• Skip to primary navigation

 Notes

-Green tea does contain caffeine.
-If you are drinking this in the evening or avoiding caffeine, either use decaffeinated green tea or omit it.
+Green tea: As it’s caffeinated, if you’re drinking this in the evening or avoiding caffeine, use decaffeinated green tea instead.

-Turmeric root is very sticky when grated.
-It is easiest to grate from frozen, which is why we always keep a bag of turmeric in the freezer.
+Turmeric root: This is very sticky when grated.
+It is easiest to grate from frozen, which is why I always keep a bag of turmeric in the freezer.

-If you're making a big batch of turmeric tea, use 1 green tea bag for every 2 cups of hot water.
+Big batch: If you’re making a big batch of turmeric tea, use one green tea bag for every two cups of hot water.

-WARNING: if you choose to blend the tea, the turmeric will stain your blender.
-You can remove most of the stain with hot water and a little bleach.
+WARNING: If you choose to blend the tea, be aware that the turmeric may stain your blender.
+You can remove most of the stain with hot water and a little lemon juice.
 Most of the rest fades over time.

 Nutrition